isomerpages/scdf-ebsc/index.md

       image: /images/Tools Photo.jpg
   - infobar:
       title: "For your information:"
-      description: This portal is for emergency responders in Singapore's context.
+      description: This portal is curated for emergency responders in Singapore's context.
 Some information may be very contextualised and not applicable under different settings.
 ---